 27.8 oz

-We must come clean and admit we're still blown away at the amount of engineering put into the exceptional Osprey Exos Pro 55 to take a more conventional backpack design and make it truly ultralight.
+We are totally blown away by the amount of engineering put into the exceptional Osprey Exos Pro 55, which takes a conventional backpack design and reworks it to make it truly ultralight.
 Weight may be gone, but all the creature comforts that one expects from a backpack are not left on the cutting room floor.
 “I especially loved the back suspension system on this pack.
-It provided comfort from my pack's load and gave a ton of air circulation that my sweaty back desperately craves,” says our head tester.
+It provided comfort from my pack's load and gave a ton of air circulation that my sweaty back desperately craves,” says our head tester, Justin Simoni.

 SPECIFICATIONS